Maintain Your Thyroid in Top Condition with This Juice

 When I researched the subject of how to maintain the thyroid in top condition, I’ve seen that radishes and radish juice came at the top of the list regarding balancing the activity of the thyroid gland.
 Dr. Mercola mentioned that radishes and radish juice can be quite beneficial.
 This is because a sulphur compound found in the radish (called raphanin) is a regulator of the thyroid hormones.
 When enough of this sulphur compound is circulating in the bloodstream, the thyroid is less apt to over or under produce these hormones.

 One of the problems that I was facing when researching this subject was how much and how long to take this tonic.
-This was a real problem, since there is no specific medical research that was done, and the exact dosage and time frame haven’t been determined.
-It is probably a good idea to start from about 1/2 cup of radish juice combined into your daily vegetable juice/smoothie, which takes about 1 typical bunch of small radishes to make.
+This was a real problem, since there is no specific medical research about this topic, and the exact dosage and time frame haven’t been determined.
+It is probably a good idea to start from about 1/2 cup of radish juice combined into your vegetable juice/smoothie, which takes about 1 typical bunch of small radishes to make.